97337 Dettelbach

 Direction

-Dettelbach's railway station is not in the village.
-You set off from here in an easterly direction before turning north after 300 metres and hiking into the rolling hills of Effeldorf.
-Once again, head east until you turn left at the outskirts of Bibergau.
-At Effeldorfer Straße, which soon becomes Ritterstraße, turn right and you will find Bibergau moated castle on your left.
+Dettelbach railway station is not in the village.
+From here, head east before turning north after 300 metres and walking into the gentle hills of Effeldorf.
+Head east again until you turn left on the outskirts of Bibergau.
+On Effeldorfer Straße, which soon becomes Ritterstraße, turn right and you will find Bibergau moated castle on your left.

 Bibergau Castle

-The foundation of the cluster village of Bibergau dates back to the Franconian country house building period in the 8th and 9th centuries.
+The clustered village of Bibergau was founded in the Franconian country house building period in the 8th and 9th centuries.
 With its 610 inhabitants, it is the largest district of Dettelbach.
-Its silhouette is dominated by the towers of the two most important buildings in the village: the parish church of St. Simon and Judas and the moated castle.
+Its silhouette is dominated by the towers of the two most important buildings in the village: the parish church of St Simon and St Judas and the moated castle.

-The castle of Bibergau is a former noble residence.
+Bibergau Castle is a former aristocratic residence.
 Unlike most other castles in Franconia, the history of the castle does not go back to the Middle Ages.
-A predecessor building was erected in the second half of the 16th century.
-Of the originally probably larger complex of the former moated castle, the square tower in the southwest and elements of the residential building have been preserved, as well as part of the moat in the east.
+A predecessor building was constructed in the second half of the 16th century.
+The square tower in the south-west and elements of the residential building have been preserved from the originally probably larger complex of the former moated castle, as has part of the moat in the east.

-In the same century, the Fuchs von Bimbach family became owners of the complex and erected the present Renaissance buildings.
-From 1613 until the 20th century, the castle then belonged to the Lords of Seckenheim and Reinhard von Mauchenheim called Bechtolsheim.
+In the same century, the Fuchs von Bimbach family became owners of the complex and erected today's Renaissance buildings.
+From 1613 until the 20th century, the castle belonged to the Lords of Seckenheim and Reinhard von Mauchenheim called Bechtolsheim.

 Today the castle is in private hands.
-The upper floors are inhabited, and cultural and gastronomic events take place in the basement.
+The upper floors are inhabited, while cultural and gastronomic events take place in the basement.

 Ritterstraße 22